Exploring the Limits of Domain-Adaptive Training for Detoxifying Large-Scale Language Models: Impact of Training Corpus

 \subsection{Evaluation Results of Decoding-time Methods}

-Besides the domain-adaptive training baselines, we also compare with decoding-time algorithms: \textbf{Word Banning}~\citep{gehman2020realtoxicityprompts} sets the probability of generating any word from a list\footnote{\url{https://github.com/LDNOOBW/List-of-Dirty-Naughty-Obscene-and-Otherwise-Bad-Words}} of profanity, slurs, and swearwords to zero during decoding, and \textbf{DExperts}~\citep{liu2021dexperts} is the state-of-the-art decoding-time algorithm for detoxification that uses two auxiliary expert and anti-expert LMs to steer a model's generation.
+Besides the domain-adaptive training baselines, we also compare with decoding-time algorithms: \textbf{Word Banning}~\citep{gehman2020realtoxicityprompts} sets the probability of generating any word from a list\footnote{ \url{https://github.com/LDNOOBW/List-of-Dirty-Naughty-Obscene-and-Otherwise-Bad-Words}} of profanity, slurs, and swearwords to zero during decoding. \textbf{Rejection sampling} \citep{welbl2021challenges,xu2021detoxifying} generates up to $K$ samples given each prompt until we obtain a nontoxic sample, otherwise we return the sample with the lowest toxicity score from Perspective API.
+We set $K=4$ due to the computational limit. \textbf{\textsc{DExperts}}~\citep{liu2021dexperts} is the state-of-the-art decoding-time algorithm for detoxification that uses two auxiliary expert and anti-expert LMs to steer a model's generation. {The expert model is the same as DAPT (nontoxic); while the anti-expert model is fine-tuned on the top toxic portion of OWTC with 150k documents.}

-When comparing domain-adaptive training methods with decoding-time methods, although the state-of-the-art \textsc{DExperts} achieves significantly lower toxicity scores than \method, we also observe that there is a concerning perplexity and utility degradation, with an increase of 9.47 in PPL and a drop of $9.4\%$ in downstream task accuracy.
+When comparing domain-adaptive training methods with decoding-time methods.
+We note that rejection sampling adds 4$\times$ computational overhead during decoding, but is less effective than domain-adaptive training \method, as LM rarely generates nontoxic continuations given toxic prompts \citep{xu2021detoxifying}.
+Although the state-of-the-art \textsc{DExperts} achieves significantly lower toxicity scores than \method, we also observe that there is a concerning perplexity and utility degradation, with an increase of 9.47 in PPL and a drop of $9.4\%$ in downstream task accuracy.
 Such degradation makes the detoxified 1.3B LM quality even worse than a standard 126M LM, as shown in Table~\ref{tab:standard}.
 We hope that our findings can motivate researchers to focus more on the trade-off between detoxification and LM quality when designing detoxification algorithms.
 Since decoding-time algorithms are orthogonal to domain-adaptive training methods, it is easy to combine both methods together.
-Specifically, we replace the standard 1.3B model used in \textsc{DExperts} with \method~(augmented) detoxified one, and observe that the combined method can yield the lowest toxicity scores among existing methods.
+Specifically, we replace the standard 1.3B model used in rejection sampling and \textsc{DExperts} with \method~(augmented) detoxified one, and observe that the combined method can yield the lowest toxicity scores among existing methods.